A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Introduction

-\textbf{Our main contributions are summarised as follows:} \begin{itemize} \item We establish key concepts related to transparency in Confidential Computing, covering its definition, significance, scope, beneficiaries and facilitators (\S\ref{sec:defining-transparency}). \item We propose the Confidential Computing Transparency framework, bridging technical security in TEEs and user trust through reviewer accountability and a robust trust chain (\S\ref{sec:transparency-levels}).
-Our framework offers tiered transparency levels, adaptable for complex needs and limitations of real-world systems. \item We conduct the first user study to empirically study end-user trust in Confidential Computing with 400 participants (\S\ref{sec:user-study}).
-Results show that increased transparency positively impacts trust, especially for sensitive data. \end{itemize}
+Our framework describes the implementation required to adopt different levels of transparency, and shows that transparency can be implemented gradually with a tangible increase in user trust at each step. \textbf{Our main contributions are summarised as follows:} \begin{itemize} \item We establish key concepts related to transparency in Confidential Computing, including its definition, significance, scope, beneficiaries and facilitators (\S\ref{sec:defining-transparency}). \item We propose a three-level Confidential Computing Transparency framework, bridging technical security in TEEs and user trust through reviewer accountability and a robust trust chain (\S\ref{sec:transparency-levels}).
+Our framework offers increasing transparency levels, adaptable for complex needs and limitations of real-world systems. \item We test the impact of our framework on user trust with a large-scale user study with over 800 participants (\S\ref{sec:user-study}).
+We show that increased transparency positively impacts trust, and that users are comfortable sharing different types of sensitive data at different transparency levels. \item We identify a number of common misconceptions related to transparency.
+We find that adding an additional one minute of explanation in our introductory video reduces the rate of these misconceptions by at least half.
+Moreover, users are more comfortable with increased transparency when their understanding of Confidential Computing and why we need transparency increases (\S\ref{sec:user-study}). \end{itemize}